Astor School

 • Dear Astor Families and University Park Community,

-I'm excited to join you all for a fourth year at Astor.
+I'm excited to join you all for a fifth year at Astor.
 I’m a school leader focused on racial equity, and I’m committed to creating welcoming spaces for students and families.
 You'll find this emphasis in our school goals and in our day-to-day operations at Astor.
 Whether it's a focus on eliminating the racial achievement and opportunity gap or culturally specific events, I'm constantly pushing our community towards our school and district vision.
 I strongly believe that all children deserve an exceptional education that is personalized to their individual needs while preparing them to graduate from college.
 For many of our students, Astor is the first step in this journey of realizing their potential.

 I have worked for the last 17 years in Portland Public Schools, first as a paraeducator, then as a teacher, and now as a school leader for the past 8 years.
 I’ve taught throughout the district, including at SEI, Beverly Cleary, Astor, and Ockley Green.
 For the last four years, I was the Assistant Principal at Jason Lee.
 Prior to moving to Portland, I served as a Peace Corps Volunteer in the Fiji Islands with my spouse, Miranda.
 I’m also an Astor parent and have one daughter who attends our school and another at Roosevelt High School.
 They have found joy in their experiences as PPS students, and I'm confident all our children at Astor will, too.